-ASX Principle Status Reference/comment Julius Principle 7: Recognise and manage risk 7.1 Companies should establish policies for the oversight and management of material business risks and disclose a summary of those policies Α The Company has formulated a Risk Management and Internal Compliance & control Policy which can be viewed on its website.
+ASX Principle Status Reference/comment Principle 7: Recognise and manage risk 7.1 Companies should establish policies for the oversight and management of material business risks and disclose a summary of those policies A The Company has formulated a Risk Management and Internal Compliance & control Policy which can be viewed on its website.
 7.2 The board should require management to design and implement the risk management and internal control system to manage the company's material business risks and report to it on whether those risks are being managed effectively.
 The board should disclose that management has reported to it as to the effectiveness of the company's management of its material business risks A 7.3 The board should disclose whether it has received assurance from the chief executive officer (or equivalent) and the chief financial officer (or equivalent) that the declaration provided in accordance with section 295A of the Corporations Act is founded on a sound system of risk management and internal control and that the system is operating effectively in all material respects in relation to financial reporting risks A The Board has received the required assurance and declaration.
-7.4 Companies should provide the information indicated in the Guide to reporting on Principle 7 Α Principle 8: Remunerate fairly and responsibly 8.1 The board should establish a remuneration committee Α The Company has established a Remuneration Committee Charter which can be viewed on its website.
-8.2 Companies should clearly distinguish the structure of non-executive directors' remuneration from that of executive directors and senior executives Α 8.3 Companies should provide the information indicated in the Guide to reporting on Principle 8 Α Refer to the Remuneration Report in the Company's Annual Report.
+7.4 Companies should provide the information indicated in the Guide to reporting on Principle 7 A Principle 8: 8.1 Remunerate fairly and responsibly The board should establish a remuneration committee Α The Company has established a Remuneration Committee Charter which can be viewed on its website.
+8.2 Companies should clearly distinguish the structure of non-executive directors' remuneration from that of executive directors and senior executives A be viewed oil its website.
+8.3 Companies should provide the information indicated in the Guide to reporting on Principle 8 A Refer to the Remuneration Report in the Company's Annual Report.
+A = Adopted N/A = Not adop ted.